The Most Incredible People Are Often the Most Overlooked.

 Looking back now, it’s not all that different from what I do today.

-Because whether it’s a person or a business,
+Because whether it’s a person or a business, the heart of the work is the same:

-and giving it the space and structure to be fully understood.
+You’re taking something meaningful and giving it the space and structure to be fully understood.

 And if we go back even further?